hafizvdn/hafizvdn/README.md

 > **Hello, let's connect and build something great together!**
 >
 > I am a passionate developer with a background in Data Science.
 My primary focus is on transforming complex business requirements into clean, high-performance software.
-I thrive on problem-solving and continually learning new technologies to deliver value.
+I thrive on problem-solving and continually learning new technologies to deliver value.you can see my personal website...[hafizvdn](https://hafizvdn.dev/)

 ---